 Discover Sarasota's Newtown

-Sarasota’s Newtown is the heart of the city’s African-American community.
 The vibrancy of this black community can be experienced through its people, churches, schools, gardens, cultural arts and local pride.
 Newtown is geographically bordered by Hwy.
 301 to the east; Bradenton Road to the west; Myrtle Street to the north and 17th Street to the south, with Dr. Martin Luther King Boulevard in the center.

-In the late 19th and early 20th centuries Sarasota’s first African American community was called Overtown (also known as Black Bottom) and was located in downtown Sarasota.
+In the late 19th and early 20th centuries, Sarasota’s first African American community was called Overtown (also known as Black Bottom) and was located in downtown Sarasota.
 New residential areas were developed further north to segregate residents to move out of downtown and eventually the “new town” became the center for the black community.

 Elders of the community like Jetson Grimes, a Newtown barber who owns Jetson’s Creative Trends, explains, “Newtown has evolved from struggle, resistance and fight to a destination where black culture thrives.”
 Grimes, when not tending to his barber duties or serving as a community redevelopment leader, proudly displays his historical collection of photos and memorabilia that honors black pioneers who helped Newtown prosper.